 While we all know dealing with uncertainty is part of life, moments like the current situation can bring up anxiety or worry about the present and the future.
 Consider focusing on the activities that will help you to feel prepared for your next steps.
 Continue researching different career paths, talking with alumni about their work, searching online for summer or new grad opportunities, revising your resume, doing some self-reflection, tailoring your cover letters, and practicing interviewing… these activities can help you feel grounded and focused, and more prepared.
 For additional perspective read 5 Ways to Handle Uncertainty.
 For support, schedule a time to talk with a career advisor.

 The best way to learn about new postings is to use CAREERlink.
-See more of our recommended search strategies and resources on our What You Can Do in Fall 2020 site.
+See more of our recommended search strategies and resources on our What You Can Do site.
 For insights and updates about specific industries, join a Career Interest Group or schedule an advising appointment.

 Virtual recruiting events are new to many of us, including many recruiters.
-In order to make sure you feel prepared, we are pulling together resources – including tips, videos and prep workshops – and, once ready, they will be available on our Internships & Jobs Career Fair web page.
+In order to make sure you feel prepared, we are gathered resources – including tips, videos and prep workshops – on our Internships & Jobs Career Fair web page.

 Once employers are confirmed for our virtual events, you’ll be able to see the list on CAREERlink or our Career Fair page.
 Recruiting cycles and methods are industry driven.
 To effectively plan your internship or full-time job search, it is important to know when industries tend to post positions.
 Read our information about recruiting cycles by industry to get a better sense of how and when various industries tend to post, recruit and hire.